Ulster University is the only Northern Ireland University to offer a PGDip in Specialist Community Public Health Nursing.

 This module builds on previous study of research methods at undergraduate level and provides the critical skills necessary for the SCPHN student to utilise research, and its findings, in order to make informed decisions about clinical practice that will enhance nursing and improve the quality of patient care.
 The aim of this module is to provide the SCPHN student to develop the skills required to identify literature, critique the literature, and apply and disseminate research findings relating to their nursing specialism.
 This module will prepare the SCPHN student to develop a more critical understanding of the research process and methods, in order to assess the findings and therefore evaluate evidence to inform practice.
 The successful completion of this module will enable students to gain greater understanding and confidence in their engagement with the research process and its application to inform evidence-based practice.

-The Continuum of Safeguarding Children
+The Continuum of Safeguarding Children and Advanced Decision Making

 We recognise a range of qualifications for admission to our courses.
 In addition to the specific entry conditions for this course you must also meet the University’s General Entrance Requirements.